vanrein/0cpm-Firmerware/doc/porting.rst

 broad daylight; nothing can beat the Sun for proper illumination.
 Closing one eye may help, and using a magnifying glass may help too.

+No matter how well you do it, you will short-circuit parts of the circuitry.
+When you pull a probe along pins you are inevitably going to connect neighbouring pins.
+You should realise that this is a risk, albeit a modest one -- most electronic circuitry will survive such a beating without much more trouble than some spurious behaviour, such as a spontaneous reset.
+More surprisingly perhaps, you may also create a lasting connection between neighbouring pins.
+This can happen if you use very sharp (and thus useful) probes to measure a pin for some time.
+In fixating on the pin, you can easily apply too much force, causing the pin to split apart and cover a bit more area.
+With the small sizes of surface mount technology, this may lead to a short-circuit with the neighbouring pins!
+Most circuitry will even survive such a harsh treatment, and you can resolve it by taking a needle (not a sewing pin, as those will bend) and scratching carefully between the pins that got connected.
+A strong sign of such unwanted connectivity is if the original firmware starts to behave strangely and it appears as though you destroyed a piece of its hardware.
+Still, it will take quite a bit of your intuition and ingenuity to determine the error spot, but on the other hand it is simple to check by measuring, once you have a suspicion.

 And yes...
 I would love to have probes with one conductive side and one isolated side, so I could poke it in between two pins instead of balancing it on top of one while moving something else around.